 Basically, you can only send permitted messages to request for a review/feedback or where contact is required.
 You can no longer send shipment updates, thanks for ordering, and so on.

 Since the seller messaging system and third-party automated responders have become limited, you will need to find other ways to communicate with your shoppers.

 Remember: as long as they’re buying your products via Amazon, they’re Amazon’s customers.
 To get past this hurdle, you will need to build your brand off Amazon and one of the best ways to do that is by building your own email list.

 Thankfully, there are a number of ways to create an email list.
 You can build one through social media.
 Or you can create a blog that asks for people to subscribe.
-Another popular method is to add product inserts into existing products, encouraging people to join your list.

 Once you have a mailing list, you can request reviews from those who have purchased from you.

 Easily, the most popular way to encourage shoppers to leave product reviews on Amazon is through the use of product inserts.
 Many sellers insert a card into their packaging, asking shoppers to leave a review.

 However, product inserts have recently caught the attention of Amazon.
 They’ve noticed that some sellers have been breaking the “guidelines” described in the “Don’t forget to follow the rules” section of this article.

 The example picture below is against Amazon’s terms.
 You cannot divert negative reviews or tell people to email you instead of leaving a negative review.

 Here are some best practices for product inserts: